 Renault Kadjar SUV - MPG, running costs & CO2

-Economical engines make the Renault Kadjar a tempting choice for the small SUV buyer
+Economical engines make the Renault Kadjar a tempting choice for the family SUV buyer

 Fuel economy is a strong point of the Kadjar, although the frugal diesel is no longer available and that might limit the car’s appeal to some buyers.
 That engine could hit more than 55mpg, while the remaining petrol returns up to 44mpg, which is on par with rivals.
 Renault’s EasyLife package provides a tempting selection of benefits including affordable servicing, while insurance costs will be largely comparable with other cars in this class.